limitlessloop/vets.gov-status/scripts/README.md

 ```

 - `file_prefix` must match the `charts` entry in the board's YAML front matter so that the data is pulled into the charts.
 - `view` is the View ID in the Google Analytics Admin view.
-Select the view, hen click View Settings.
+Select the view, then click View Settings.
 View ID will be listed at the top as an eight digit number.
 - `page_filter` is a Google Analytics REGEX statement for a subset of page URLs to match.
 Use an empty string to match the whole view.

 The `clicks` sections has entries that match the following: